fabric8-analytics/fabric8-analytics-data-model/README.md

 - For any queries regarding deployment of the application on OpenShift, contact the Deploy team at devtools-deploy@redhat.com or at `devtools-deploy` channel under RH-DevTools on Mattermost.

-- User a Linter and follow PEP8 coding standard.
+- Use a Linter and follow PEP8 coding standard.
+You can use helper scripts `check-docstyle.sh` and `run-linter.sh` that are part of this repository.